cholan2100/spotmicro_description/README.md

 You can modify the Xacro description and see the changes in the UDF file with this command:

     rosrun xacro xacro ceasar.urdf.xacro > ceasar.urdf

+## TODO
+Implement actuator interface ROS Node on RasPi4 to relay the servo angles to PCA9685